 The Center for Social Justice is committed to making social justice engagement accessible to all students.
 For this reason, CSJ provides opportunities for students to serve and research that are fully funded.
-From conducting research abroad, to serving on an Alternative Spring Break trip, CSJ provides diverse funding opportunities for GU undergraduates.
+From conducting research abroad, to traveling on an Alternative Break trip, CSJ provides diverse funding opportunities for GU undergraduates.

 Each year, CSJ awards a student or team of students with $10,000 to implement a project anywhere in the world which promotes peace and address the root causes of conflict among parties.